onedata/onedata-documentation/README.md

 Onedata focuses on instant, transparent access to distributed data sets, without unnecessary staging and migration, allowing access to the data directly from your local computer or worker node.

-If this is your first encounter with Onedata, start with the overview of major concepts of the platform to get familiar with overall architecture and basic aspects of the system such as spaces, clients and providers.
+If this is your first encounter with Onedata, start with the overview of major concepts of the platform to get familiar with the overall architecture and basic aspects of the system such as spaces, clients and providers.

 - [Overview](doc/overview.md)